 What you need to know!

-MBA programs typically range from one to two years, while most master’s programs take about two years in the US and generally are 18 months in Europe.
-Both types of plans have options for online and part-time courses as well.
+MBA programs typically range from one to two years.
+Both MBA and master’s programs have options for online and part-time courses as well.

 - TYPICAL CANDIDATE: